Best Practices for Conducting Job Interviews in Ontarioachkarlaw-admin

-Conducting interviews with job applicants is an essential part of the hiring process and building a business.
+Conducting job interviews in Ontario with job applicants is an essential part of the hiring process and building a business.
 Interviews are used determine whether a candidate is right for the position, as hiring the wrong person can be costly.
 While sunk costs from investing in the wrong candidate can be costly, conducting an unlawful interview can also hurt the organization’s bottom line.

 Employers should be careful not to ask discriminatory questions during the interview, as they may be liable for human rights damages, even if the job applicant never becomes an employee.
 While employers should ensure that the entire hiring process is non-discriminatory, the interview process in particular is often a time when off-the-cuff comments are made, or seemingly innocent questions are asked.

 This article explains the risks involved in asking unlawful questions, as well as practical ways to avoid appearing discriminatory during the interview process.